-While roughly 97 percent of the Bay Area workforce lives in the nine-county region, ongoing regional affordability challenges mean thousands more households are moving east to the San Joaquin Valley and Sacramento metro area every year.
+While roughly 97 percent of the Bay Area workforce lives in the nine-county region, ongoing regional affordability challenges mean thousands more households are moving east to the San Joaquin Valley and the Sacramento metro area every year.
 Although home prices are lower, these areas lack the same proximity to higher-paying jobs as some Bay Area communities.
 While many have relocated by choice, others have been displaced by gentrification and rising rents.

-Goods movement hubs have also increasingly chosen to locate just east of the region’s boundaries, taking advantage of lower land prices and lower prevailing wages.
+Goods movement hubs have also increasingly chosen to locate just east of the region’s boundaries, taking advantage of lower land prices and prevailing wages.
 At the same time, firms want to remain in close proximity to the Bay Area, both to deliver goods to the region’s residents and businesses and to maintain access to existing seaports, airports and industrial facilities.

 These two trends — combined with limited transportation capacity — have resulted in growing congestion, especially at the Interstate 580 Altamont Pass gateway in eastern Alameda County and the Interstate 80 gateway in Solano County.
 In both cases, neighboring counties are taking on housing and commercial development unable to occur in the highly regulated, high-cost Bay Area development market.
-Senate Bill 375 (Steinberg, 2008) was enacted to encourage regions like the Bay Area to find solutions to this challenge, which has disproportionately affected lower- and middle-income residents and burdened them with hours-long commutes on crowded roads, buses or trains.
+Senate Bill 375 (Steinberg, 2008) was enacted to encourage regions like the Bay Area to find solutions to this challenge, which has disproportionately affected lower-income residents and burdened them with hours-long commutes on crowded roads, buses or trains.
 In contrast to the original Plan Bay Area, Plan Bay Area 2040 plans for enough housing to accommodate not only the initial forecast of households but also the additional increment of projected in-commuters.
 At the same time, MTC is working collaboratively with the Sacramento and San Joaquin regions to improve transportation connectivity and boost the competitiveness of the “megaregional” economy.

 Average weekday BART ridership is at the highest level on record.
 Two out of three BART trips now begin or end at the four downtown San Francisco stations, with Montgomery and Embarcadero stations approaching 90 to 100 percent station capacity during peak periods.
 Peak direction, rush-hour trains regularly exceed BART’s standard maximum of 107 passengers per car.